pjaskulski/nbpapi/README.md

 func NewTable(tableType string) *NBPTable
     NewTable - function creates new table type

-func (t *NBPTable) GetCSVOutput(lang string) string
+func (t *NBPTable) CreateCSVOutput(lang string) string
-    GetCSVOutput - function prints tables of exchange rates in the console, in the form of CSV (data separated by a comma), depending on the tableType
+    CreateCSVOutput - function prints tables of exchange rates in the console, in the form of CSV (data separated by a comma), depending on the tableType
     field: for type A and B tables a column with an average rate is printed, for type C two columns: buy price and sell price